No-cost Mental Health Training for Organizations and Agencies

 “Thank you very much for your presentation and I’m especially grateful and honored to have been in a position to listen to the stories shared.
 Thank you!
 Thank you!
 Thank you!” – YWCA

-“After taking the class I joked to myself afterwards, that Law Enforcement and the mentally ill, share some of the same traits when we are under pressure…I value our relationship with NAMI and the education they provide! “- Cmdr.
+“After taking the class I joked to myself afterward, that Law Enforcement and the mentally ill, share some of the same traits when we are under pressure…I value our relationship with NAMI and the education they provide! “- Cmdr.
 Clark Co.
 Sheriff Office